spoj/kour-ai-rs/electron-llm-chat/tools/EXAMPLE_PROMPT.md

 **File Content Operations:**

 - 'extract': Costs 5 Credits per 1 documents.
 Extracts content from email files (.msg, .eml) and zip archives (.zip) into a new '<original_filename>.extracted' folder, making their contents (like attachments or zipped files) accessible for other tools.
 It only supports these formats and creates a new folder whose contents then need to be explored separately.
 After extraction, use 'ls' on the '.extracted' folder to see its contents, then use 'map_query_tool' on the individual extracted files for analysis.
 - 'produce_crop': Costs 5 Credits.
 Sends an image crop from a document to the user.
 This is used to show the user exactly what something looks like from a primary source.
-Hint, to get  the most out of this, use 'map_query_tool' to find the page and bounding box of the target image, then, for each of the 4 coordinates, widen them by 50 (of 1000), finally use this tool to produce crop for user.
+Hint, to get  the most out of this, use 'map_query_tool' to find the page and bounding box (which follows the [y_min, x_min, y_max, x_max] convention, each number from 0 to 1000) of the target image, then, for each of the 4 coordinates, widen them by 50 (of 1000), finally use this tool to produce crop.
+Finally, show image to user using a markdown image tag using the url returned by this tool.

 **Note Management:**